Jeff Hoffman

-Jeffrey Robert Hoffman (born January 8, 1993) is an American professional baseball pitcher in the Minnesota Twins organization.
-He previously played in Major League Baseball (MLB) for the Colorado Rockies and Cincinnati Reds.
-Hoffman played college baseball at East Carolina University.
+Jeffrey Robert Hoffman (born January 8, 1993) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
+He has previously played in MLB for the Colorado Rockies, Cincinnati Reds, and Philadelphia Phillies.
+Hoffman played college baseball for the East Carolina Pirates, and was selected by the Blue Jays in the first round of the 2014 MLB draft.
+He made his MLB debut in 2016 with the Rockies.

-Early career
+Amateur career

-High school

 Hoffman attended Shaker High School in Latham, New York, and played for their baseball team as a pitcher.
 In his junior year, he pitched to a 7–0 win–loss record.
-In Hoffman's senior year, he led Shaker High School to their first Section II Class AA title game since 2002 against town rival Colonie High School.
+In Hoffman's senior year, he led Shaker High School to their first Section II Class AA title game since 2002 against rival Colonie High School.
 Hoffman pitched seven shutout innings, 101 pitches and struck out nine.
 He struggled to be noticed by college baseball programs in the National Collegiate Athletic Association's Division I, as his fastball averaged 82–83 mph.
 Hoffman pitched in Connie Mack Baseball during the offseason to attract attention from college programs, where his fastball improved to 92 mph.
 This led to his signing a letter of intent with East Carolina University (ECU), a Division I school in Conference USA.

-College

 During his freshman year with the East Carolina Pirates baseball team in 2012, Hoffman started 10 of the 19 games in which he appeared, posting a 3–2 record, one save, a 3.67 earned run average (ERA), and struck out 55 batters in 72 2/3 innings pitched.
 East Carolina reached the National Collegiate Athletic Association Division I baseball tournament.

 During the 2013 season Hoffman posted a 6–7 record, a 3.20 ERA, led the Pirates with 109 2/3 innings pitched and 84 strikeouts, was named to the All-Conference USA second team, and was added to the Golden Spikes Award watch list.
 In his junior year at ECU, Hoffman went 3–3 with a 2.94 ERA before suffering a torn ulnar collateral ligament in his right elbow injury that required Tommy John surgery.

-In 2012 and 2013, Hoffman played collegiate summer baseball for the Hyannis Harbor Hawks of the Cape Cod Baseball League (CCBL), where he was named a league all-star in 2012, and received the league's Outstanding Pro Prospect award in 2013.
+In 2012 and 2013, Hoffman played collegiate summer baseball for the Hyannis Harbor Hawks of the Cape Cod Baseball League (CCBL).
+He was named a league all-star in 2012, and received the league's Outstanding Pro Prospect award in 2013.